ClaudioESSilva/claudioessilva.github.io/content/post/2020-02-04-temporarily-enable-tls-1-0-1-1-be-sure-you-check-this-keys.md

 We got into an impasse where we would not enable TLS 1.0 on the database server (which shares multiple databases) hence, as a workaround, we have suggested installing a SQL Server express edition instance on the application server just to surpass this step of the application setup.
 The funny (or not) part is that after installation, the application works just fine with any other driver that supports de TLS 1.2.

 NOTE: It is strange why the vendor decided on this approach.
-I mean, having <strong>two different ways</strong> to test the access to the database.
+I mean, having **two different ways** to test the access to the database.
 Even more when one of them is very limited.
 Maybe legacy... ¯&#092;_(ツ)_/¯

 ## Easy!
 Just repeat the steps that have worked before